jgigault/42MapGenerator/README.md

 * **`IGN`** (National Institute of Geographic and Forest Information / France), providing horizontal accuracy up to 250 meters of France and Overseas but excluding marine topography
 * **`NOAA`** (National Oceanic and Atmospheric Administration / USA), providing horizontal accuracy up to 1852 meters (1 arc-meter) of any region of the world but with a limited capacity of exported file size
 * **`MGDS`** (Marine Geoscience Data System / USA), providing an exceptional horizontal accuracy up to 100 meters of any region of the world, including marine topography but excluding some continental regions like Europe.
-* **`USGS`** (Astrogeology Science Center / USA), providing planetary data with horizontal accuracy up to 100 meters of Earth's moon, Venus and Mars, derived from Earth-based & spatial missions photographs.
+* **`USGS`** (Astrogeology Science Center / USA), providing planetary data with horizontal accuracy up to 100 meters of Earth's moon and Venus, derived from Earth-based & spatial missions photographs.

 ## install & launch